mngom2/Targeted_Adaptive_Design/gpytorch_on_aurora.md

 ssh <username>@login.aurora.alcf.anl.gov
 ```

-(We are supposion you already set the environment variables that provide access to the proxy host. )
+(We are supposing you already set the environment variables that provide access to the proxy host. )

 Start a session, for example Interactive ssh Session on a Compute Node
 ```
-qsub -I -q EarlyAppAccess -l select=1,walltime=60:00 -A Aurora_deployment
+qsub -I -q [your_Queue] -l select=1,walltime=60:00 -A [your_ProjectName]
 ```

 #### 2. Once on a Compute Node, Load Modules